Fairfield (Qld)

 The level of cultural diversity witnessed in Fairfield was found to be above average when compared nationally for a number of language and cultural background related metrics

 Fairfield's population showed high cultural diversity, with 28.1% born overseas and 18.7% speaking a language other than English at home.
 Christianity was the predominant religion in Fairfield, accounting for 36.0%.
-While Judaism represented only 0.2%, this figure matched Greater Brisbane's rate.
+While Judaism comprised only 0.2%, it was higher than Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity